 - St. Louis for $115 roundtrip

-CAE is only served by American, Delta, and United, with direct flights to Atlanta, DC, Chicago, Philadelphia, and Dallas.
+CAE is only served by American, Allegiant, Breeze, and United, with direct flights to 19 domestic destinations, including DC, Chicago, Las Vegas, and Orlando.
 That lack of competition among routes and airlines means deals just don’t pop up very often.
 We find about one domestic deal per month for members.
-Charlotte and Charleston, each about two hours away, both see a lot more deals in comparison, which can make the drive worth it, especially for a long haul flight.
+Charlotte and Charleston, each about two hours away, both see a lot more deals in comparison, which can make the drive worth it, especially for a long-haul flight.

 Sample past deals departing CAE: